VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Finally, no more black-on-black mysteries! 💡

-{% include _alert.html type:'success' title: "You learnt how to add a directional light to the scene, illuminating the capsule and ground.
-The scene is now well-lit, making it easier to see and interact with the objects." %}
+{% include _alert.html type:'success' title: "You’ve learned how to add a directional light to the scene, illuminating both the capsule and the ground.
+The scene is now well-lit, making it much easier to see and interact with the objects." %}

 ## Step 8: Break 1 - Let's Reflect 😅